Arlene Shechet: Meissen Recast

 — New York Times art critic Roberta Smith

-During her six-month residency in 2012, Shechet gained access to all areas of the porcelain factory—working alongside Meissen artisans, learning their techniques, using their tools, and observing the company’s internal traditions.
+During her residency, Shechet gained access to all areas of the German porcelain factory—working alongside Meissen artisans, learning their techniques, using their tools, and observing the company’s internal traditions.
 She made plaster reproductions of original factory molds, which she then assembled to produce a variety of cast, hand-painted porcelain forms; her resulting “molds of molds” merge what is precious and luxurious with the industrial and usually hidden.
 The work she produced during this time celebrates and subverts the language and craftsmanship of the world’s pre-eminent porcelain manufacturer.